Are you at least 21 years of age or hold a valid medical marijuana card?

 To T-Break or Not to T-Break?

-How Long Should a Tolerance Break Be?
+How Long Should a T-Break Be?

 What Happens During a Tolerance Break?